hieuthinh-cse/icommerce/README.md

 > docker-compose up
 ```

-* After all infra boot up, start all necessary services as containers.
-There are five services: icommerce, outbox, essync, iam, iamoutbox
+* After all infra boot up, start all necessary services as containers (may takes several minutes in the first build).
-* Note: if you run this on MacOS, you may have encountered [a known error of network](https://stackoverflow.com/questions/52555007/docker-mac-alternative-to-net-host )
+* Note: if you run this on MacOS, you may have encountered [a known error of network](https://github.com/docker/for-mac/issues/2716 ) .
+Skip to [`manual`](#manual) in the end of readme.
 ```
 > docker-compose -f docker-compose-service.yml up
 ```